 Styles used in ArcMap, ArcGlobe, and ArcScene cannot be used directly in ArcGIS Pro because of differences in the underlying database structure.
 However, you can import a style into ArcGIS Pro, which makes an ArcGIS Pro version of it and automatically adds it to your project.

-Styles in ArcGIS Pro have a .stylx file extension and are identified by a stylx icon .
-Styles in ArcMap, ArcGlobe, and ArcScene have a .style extension and are identified by a style icon .
+While styles in ArcGIS Pro have a .stylx file extension and are identified by the stylx icon , styles from ArcMap, ArcGlobe, and ArcScene have a .style extension and are identified by a style icon .